ftnext/plone_conf_2018/about_pyweb/PITCHME.md

 - @color[#c98452](Know) the activities of engineers in Japan
 - @color[#c98452](Interact) with participants from abroad and participants from Japan

+Note:

+Finally remember the aim of Python Web Day: to know and to interact.
+We would like participants from abroad to know the activities of Pythonista in Japan.
+And after knowing, we hope that participants from abroad and participants from Japan interact with each other.

 +++

 ## Thank you for your attention.
 # Enjoy Python Web Day!

+Note:

+That's all.
+Thank you for your attention.
+Let's enjoy Python Web Day and Plone Conference!